 (b) All Property, plant and equipment have been physically verified by the management at a regular interval of time (normally once a year).
 No material discrepancies were noticed on such verification.

 (c) According to the information and explanations given to us and based on our examination of the records of the Company, the title deeds of immovable properties (other than immovable properties where the company is the lessee, and the lease agreement are duly executed in favor of the lessee) disclosed in the financial statement are held in the name of the Company.
-Except, the company had taken over the fixed assets of Gian Pathology & X- Rays (Proprietor - Mr. Arun Kumar Gupta) pursuant to take over of business on 1st March 2019, which was originally purchased in the name of Gian Pathology &X- Rays/Mr. Arun Kumar Gupta.
+Except, the company had taken over the fixed assets of Gian Pathology & X- Rays (Proprietor - Mr. Arun Kumar Gupta) pursuant to take over of business on 1st March 2019, which was originally purchased in the name of Gian Pathology & X- Rays/ Mr. Arun Kumar Gupta.
 The total takeover amount of the fixed assets amounted to Rs.
 2,92,15.535.44/-.
 The company had also taken over the flat amounted to Rs 50,12,951 in March 2019, title deed of which stands in the joint name of Ms. Avani Gupta (CFO) and Mr. Arun Gupta (Managing Director).

 (d) The Company has not revalued its property, plant, and equipment (including right to use assets) or Intangible assets or both during the year.

-(e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, no proceedings have been initiated during the year or are pending against the Company as at March 31, 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
+(e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, no proceedings have been initiated during the year or are pending against the Company as at March 31, 2025 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.

 ii. (a)As explained to us the inventory has been physically verified by the management during the year.
 In our opinion, the frequency of verification by the management is reasonable and the coverage and procedure for such verification is appropriate.
 No discrepancies were noticed on verification between the physical stock and book records that were 10% or more in aggregate for each class of inventory.

-(b) The Company has not been sanctioned working capital limits in excess of f 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable.
+(b) The Company has not been sanctioned working capital limits in excess of ?
+5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable.

 iii.
 According to the information and explanations provided to us, the company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties